 All simultaneous activities reported in the diaries and interviews were coded.
 However, if the respondent did not nominate the primary activity in the reconstruction interview, it was not always self-evident which activities were primary or secondary/simultaneous.
 In these cases, we made analytical judgements in order to reconstruct the respondent's 'behaviour stream' in a logical sequence.
 However, our judgements may have differed from the diarist's subjective understanding of the particular activity (hence our reluctance to consider camera evidence of activity as a straightforwardly valid indicator).
 Interpreting images from the wearer's perspective (i.e. facing outwards) may also may also lead to problems.
 A respondent eating a meal may turn to chat to her companion, causing the camera to face away from the plate for a few frames.
-The analyst, for lack of other evidence, may classify this as conversing, even though the respondent would classify the primary activity as a secondary activity.
+The analyst, for lack of other evidence, may classify this as conversing, even though the respondent would classify the primary activity as eating, with conversing as a secondary activity.

+Table 4 Time-reporting hierarchy as seen in the camera record (mins/day)

 seen from: eating tv reading

 primary only 55 64 30

 primary + 1 secondary 108 97 42

 primary + 3 secondary activities 115 101 43